thetatoken/theta-metachain-guide/docs/2-testnet/manual-flow/2-register-and-staking.md

 node depositStake.js testnet <INIT_STAKE_AMOUNT> <VALIDATOR_ADDRESS> <PATH/TO/ADMIN_WALLET_KEYSTORE_FILE> <ADMIN_WALLET_PASSWORD>
 ```

 The script prints out the ValidatorSet of the next dynasty.
 Make sure your validators are included.
 If not, please search with the tx hash on the [Theta Testnet explorer](https://testnet-explorer.thetatoken.org/) and see why it failed.
+A possible cause is that the admin wallet does not have sufficient amount of wTHETA and TFuel (least 14,000 wTHETA and 85,000 TFuel are required).

 ## 5. Run the Subchain validator and the ETH RPC Adapter